reepay/reepay-woocommerce-payment/Readme.txt

 == Changelog ==
 v 1.7.6.1 -
-* [Fix] - The Billwerk+ webhook customer_payment_method_added is missing the payment_method_reference data.
-We need to create a new rule to address this issue.
+* [Fix] - The Billwerk+ webhook customer_payment_method_added is missing the payment_method_reference data and create a new rule to address this issue.
+* [Improvement] - Add notice when change the status of "Test Mode" (and the keys are different) or if change the "Live Private Key" under settings for the module.

 v 1.7.6 -
 * [Fix] - Allow the activation of Santander and enforce a redirect for this payment.